 Suggested Dosage Liquid Extract: 1 tsp. liquid extract a day

 *Saw Palmetto combines well with Vitex, Licorice Rt. and Nettles Root for reduction of PCOS.
 Licorice has also been found to reduce serum testosterone levels in women with PCOS.

-*Saw Palmetto also combines well with Damiana to support healthy libido.
-Equal ratio 1:1 for increasing libido.
+*Saw Palmetto also combines well with Damiana to support healthy libido at an equal ratio 1:1 for increasing libido.